-AB-201 is a CAR-NK cell therapy targeting HER2 positive solid tumors.
+AB-201 is our CAR-NK cell therapy candidate targeting HER2 positive solid tumors.
 The CAR construct has been optimized for activity within NK cells and utilizes a highly specific proprietary anti-HER2 extracellular domain.
-The background NK cells maintain all the preferred characteristics seen within the AB-101 product, including high expression of activating NK receptors and CD16 as well as the cryopreservation and infusion-ready formulation.
-The first clinical studies with AB-201 are an assessment of activity in several HER2+ solid tumor types.
+The background NK cells maintain all the preferred characteristics seen within the AB-101 product, including high expression of activating NK receptors and CD16, as well as the cryopreservation and infusion-ready formulation.
+Our first planned clinical studies with AB-201 are for an assessment of activity in several HER2+ solid tumor types.

 AB-202: CD19 CAR-NK Cell Therapy

 AB-202 is a our CAR-NK cell therapy candidate targeting CD19 positive B-cell malignancies.
 The CAR construct has been optimized for activity within NK cells and utilizes an anti-CD19 domain.
 The background NK cells demonstrate a high expression of activating NK receptors and CD16.
 AB-202 also takes advantage of our cryopreservation technology and our infusion-ready formulation.
 Our first planned clinical study of AB-202 will be designed to investigate monotherapy treatment and an assessment of dual tumor-antigen targeting via combination therapy with anti-CD20 monoclonal antibody therapy.